 To ensure privacy and confidentiality of research subjects, all data will be maintained in a locked file cabinet in the primary investigator’s (PI) office with access limited to the PI.
 Further, all data will be de-identified.
 A master coding list will be created and maintained in a separate locked file away from individual subject survey responses.
 Subjects will be assigned a subject number, which will also be used to on demographic surveys and to match pre-test and post-test data on the C-DEMQOL surveys.

-Following obtaining the informed consent, subjects will be asked to complete the 30item C-DEMQOL survey instrument and a demographic questionnaire.
-These data will be collected through telephonic interview. altrained research assist who ha completed CITII research training and who is familiar with the C-DEMQOL tool will collect the face-to-face data and/or telephonic interviews.
-The principal investigator will collect telephonic interviews. deemed to be the most easily accessible and user-friendly methods of obtaining survey data and are consistent with policies of the health system where the research is being conducted.
+Following obtaining the informed consent, subjects will be asked to complete the 30-item C-DEMQOL survey instrument and a nine-item demographic questionnaire.
+These data will be collected through telephonic interview.
+The principal researcher or trained research assistants who have completed CITII research training and who is familiar with the C-DEMQOL tool will collect the face-to-face data and/or telephonic interviews.
+The principal investigator will collect telephonic interviews.
+This method of data collection was deemed to be the most easily accessible and user-friendly methods of obtaining survey data and are consistent with policies of the health system where the research is being conducted.
+The clinic physician’s office was consulted to verify this approach would be best.
 Both the PI and trained research assistant will both use the C-DEMQOL Measurement of Quality of Life in Family Carers with People with Dementia Instruction Manual for Administration.

 Recruitment Procedures

 After obtaining institutional review board (IRB) approval, the following recruitment procedures will be instituted.
 A flier describing the proposed research will be posted in clinic waiting rooms and examination rooms.
 The approved flier will provide a description of the project with contact information for the researcher.
 The flier will also detail inclusion and exclusion criteria, risks and benefits of participation, and incentives.
 Due to COVID-19 pandemic restrictions regarding physical access to patients for research necessitate the clinic’s CITI certified behavioral neurology clinicians to initially explain the study, answer questions from potential subjects, and finally obtain informed consent for those who wish to participate.
 If required by the institution and the IRB, Health Information and Portability and Accountability Act (HIPPA) consent will also be obtained.
 A hard copy of the informed consent and HIPPA consent will be provided to subjects.
 Clinic staff have agreed to participate in the recruitment of subjects for the study.
 Behavioral neurology clinic staff will receive training and standard operating procedures for recruitment via a web-based or telephonic training session conducted by the researcher.
 Clinic staff have agreed to assist with recruitment of new clinic patients.
+Data Analysis Procedures